 Charon, gatekeeper of Hades extends his hand to you as you walk over the moat, offering you a wide grin.
 You know what he wants, of course.
 It’s the same thing as always – your gold.
 You’re certain he’d take all of it, were he able.
 After paying him a mint, you enter the castle’s gate and…what were you doing again?
 You can’t seem to remember.
 Hey, what is this place?
 And why do you have a sword?

 Yeah, maybe choosing a character that had Alzheimers wasn’t the smartest thing to do.

 I should back up a little.
-See, every single hero in Rogue Legacy – a rogue-like platformer/RPG from Cellar Door Games – is unique.
+See, every single hero in our indie game of the week, Rogue Legacy – a rogue-like platformer/RPG from Cellar Door Games – is unique.
 Every time you die, you get to choose between three ‘children’ of your late character.
 These children hail from a wide array of professions (whatever classes you’ve managed to unlock up to this point, actually), and each one boasts up to three random characteristics.
 If you’re playing a coprophilic color-blind dwarf, for example; you’ll be incredibly short, the game will be played in black-and-white, and your character will curse at every available opportunity.
 Step into Hamson as a demented giant, on the other hand, and you’ll be larger than most of the enemies you encounter, but plagued with hallucinations.